vp576/vp576-IT265-002/docs/devlogs/Module-005-Dev-Log.md

 #### Goals for this Module
 - Learn how to plan and manage in game development
-- Finish the design tratment assignment
+- Finish the design treatment assignment
 - Finalize my board game idea
 - Learn Depth and Complexity in gaming

 #### Progress
 - **What I accomplished**:
-  - Came up with a board game idea.
+  - Learnt more concepts in game development.
-  - Learnt the different types of game mechanics.
+  - Have a rough idea of my game concept
 - **Challenges faced**:
-  - Had a rough time with coming up with a board game idea.
+  - N/A
 - **Solutions**:
-  - Just imagined what type of physical game board I would want and came up with an idea from there.
+  - N/A

 #### Learnings
-- I learnt all the different game mechanics there are.
+- Understanding Depth vs Complexity.
+- Different stages of game plan.
+- A roadmap to developing a game.

 #### Free Thinking
-- I have to think a lot more about my board game.
-Different rules, game styles, the board design.
+- I have a lot more to think about my game.

 #### Next Steps
 - Finalize my game idea and start working on the writing aspect of it.
+- Finish the design treatment assignment.